 Supporters of EO are confident of its benefits: it helps deliver better business performance and a more engaged and happier workforce.
-Recent research published by the Chartered Management Institute helps explain why (see the CMI website for further information).
+Recent research published by the Chartered Management Institute helps explain why.
 The MoralDNA™ of Employee Owned Companies interim report found that "94% agree that being employee owned positively affects people’s commitment to the organisation, while 86% agreed it improves their ability to attract new staff.
 90% said it improves overall performance, while almost four in five (79%) said that it encourages longer-term decision-making".
 Full results will be published at end of September 2015 and move positive news is expected.
 Ann Francke, Chief Executive of the Chartered Management Institute has called for more employee ownership:

 "Employee ownership goes hand in hand with more democratic management styles.
 Our research shows the benefits are clear, with high levels of employee commitment, more caring ethical mindsets and a more long-term approach to business decisions.
 The economy would benefit from having more employee owned companies and we can all learn from their example.”

 This article highlights the versatility of the EO business model and shows how the benefits of EO can be realised at every stage in the business lifecycle.